Mothusi Montwedi

 Mothusi Kenneth Montwedi is a South African politician.
 In 2019 he became a Member of Parliament in the National Assembly as a representative of the Economic Freedom Fighters party.
 Montwedi is the deputy provincial chair of the EFF in the North West.

 In parliament, he is a member of the Portfolio Committee on Agriculture, Land Reform and Rural Development.

 Montwedi was charged with contempt of parliament in 2020.

+In July 2025, he was sworn in as a Permanent Delegate to the National Council of Provinces, the upper house of the South African parliament, after resigning from the National Assembly, the lower house.